Madic-/Sway-DE/README.md

 * Setting custom environment variables to tailor the desktop environment to your needs
 * [Wayland Screensharing](screenshots/SCREENSHARING.md)
 * [Autotiling](https://github.com/nwg-piotr/autotiling) depending on the currently focused window dimensions
+* [Hotkey Dialog](./screenshots/README.md#remontoire-hotkey-overview-modshiftk).
+View every available Hotkey in your sway session
+* [Emoji selector](./screenshots/README.md#emoji-selector-alte) via bemenu.
+Select an emoji from a drop down menu and put it into your clipboard or [configure ydotool](.bin/dmenuunicode.sh) to automatically input it into any application

 ## Prerequisites